tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-2.md

 *Decreased performance in a scale-out scenario with frequent cache flushes.*

+<br>&nbsp;
 #### Mitigating Over-Scaling Issues

 You might consider using a central shared storage for all Dispatchers or synching the file systems of the Apache servers to mitigate the issues.
 We can provide only limited first-hand experience but be prepared that this adds up to the complexity of the system and can introduce a whole new class of errors.

 We have had some experiments with NFS – but NFS introduces huge performance issues due to content locking.
 This actually decreased the overall performance.

->**Conclusion** - Sharing a common file system among several dispatchers is NOT a recommended approach.
+**Conclusion** - Sharing a common file system among several dispatchers is NOT a recommended approach.

 If you are facing performance issues, scale up Publish and Dispatchers equally to avoid peak load on the Publisher instances.
 There is no golden rule about the Publish / Dispatcher ratio – it highly depends on the distribution of the requests and the frequency of publications and cache invalidations.

-If you are also concerned about the latency a visitor experiences, consider using a content delivery network, cache re-fetching, preemptive cache warming, setting a grace time as described in [Part 1](chapter-1.md) of this series or refer to some advanced ideas of [Part 3](chapter-3.md).
+If you are also concerned about the latency a visitor experiences, consider using a content delivery network, cache re-fetching, preemptive cache warming, setting a grace time as described in [Chapter 1](chapter-1.md) of this series or refer to some advanced ideas of [Part 3](chapter-3.md).

 ### The "Cross Connected" Setup

 Another setup we have seen every now and then is the "cross connected" setup: The Publish instances do not have dedicated Dispatchers but all Dispatchers are connected to all Publish systems.

  ![Cross-connected topology: Increased redundancy and more complexity](assets/chapter-2/cross-connected-setup.png)

+<br>&nbsp;
 *Cross-connected topology: Increased redundancy and more complexity.*

 At first glance, this provides some more redundancy for a relatively small budget.
 When one of the Apache servers is down, you can still have two Publish systems doing the rendering work.
 Also, if one of the Publish systems crashes, you still have two Dispatchers serving the cached load.